riley-williams/buoyant/README.md

 ## Available render targets

+While this crate is primarily intended for use with embedded-graphics `DrawTarget`s, it can also be used to layout and render views to the terminal.

 - `DrawTarget`: `embedded-graphics` displays.
 - `TextBuffer`: A basic fixed-size `char` buffer.
 Does not respect graphemes.
   This is primarily useful for testing and debugging.